-Micato Safaris shares a singular bond with Singita properties — we’ve been voted the #1 World’s Best Safari Outfitter for an unprecedented nine years now, and Singita has been the #1 World’s Best Hotel twice… and counting.
+Micato Safaris shares a singular bond with Singita properties — we’ve been voted the #1 World’s Best Safari Outfitter an unprecedented nine times, and Singita has been the #1 World’s Best Hotel twice… and counting.
 Working with another #1 World’s Best company means that we’re working with a company that understands our undying commitment to impeccable service, above-and-beyond experiences, and true luxury.

 Between a private concession in Kruger National Park and the Sabi Sand Game Reserve, Singita lays claim to four fantastic lodges—none within eye-sight of any other and all absolutely stunning and unique:

 Twelve enormous suites line the wild banks of the Sand River, well-spaced for complete seclusion while splashing in your plunge pool or lounging on your private veranda.
 Each is decorated with contemporary tranquillity—lofty design and earthy colours—and kitted out with every amenity, including double-sided fireplaces and outdoor showers.
 The main lounge houses a library, gym, spa and an extensive wine cellar, situated beneath the eponymous boulder.

 Each of the twelve warm and cosy suites is dappled in the shade of ebony trees and boasts a breathtaking view of the surrounding African landscape, with a deck and pool overlooking the banks of the Sand River.
 A colonial feel pervades the eclectic and colourful rooms, with African fabrics and British antiques.
 Warm yourself by the double-sided fireplace or cool off in the outdoor shower.
 Curl up in the lovely library and savour a glass from the 12,000-bottle underground wine cellar.